-Step 3.
 Connecting a Telephone/Fax to the Prestige

 If you wish, you can connect regular telephones, fax machines or other analog devices to the Prestige.
-To connect an analog device, plug the end of the telephone cord from the device in either port PHONE1 or PHONE2 on the rear panel of the Prestige.
+To connect an analog device, plug the end of the telephone cord from the device to either port PHONE1 or PHONE2 on the rear panel of the Prestige.

-Step 4.
+Step 3.
 Connecting the Power Adapter to your Prestige